jeremycarlen/website/content/showreel.md

 Date: 31-12-2014
 Description: My animation showreel for the end of 2014.

+<iframe src="https://player.vimeo.com/video/128218045" width="700px" height="393px" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 # Animation Showreel (2014)

-INSERT VIDEO LINK HERE LOL

 I am an animator and designer in Sydney, Australia.
 This is my animation showreel for the end of 2014, after having finished my third year of studying animation at UTS.